 I’ve officially been reselling products for 1 full month!

-Right at the end of December, I signed up to Products for Profit (PFP) an online and retail arbitrage group, reselling in-demand products through Ebay, Amazon and Facebook Marketplace.
+I signed up to The Gravy Train, an online and retail arbitrage group for the UK, reselling in-demand products through Ebay, Amazon and Facebook Marketplace.

 In this post I want to give you a summary of my numbers so far.